Plant DetailShow Menu

 Description

-Growing to heights of 50 feet in the wild, when grown as a houseplant it will typically reach a maximum height of 3-4 feet tall.
+Growing to heights of 40 feet in the wild, when grown as a houseplant it will typically reach a maximum height of 3-4 feet tall.
 It can take upwards of 200 years for this plant to reach it full height when situated in its natural habitat.
+For added interest and its unusual wooly appearance, consider adding the old man cactus to your rock or succulent garden.

 See this plant in the following landscape: